-A promising alternative approach lies in the application of the two-particle reduced density matrix (2-RDM).
+A promising approach lies in the application of the two-particle reduced density matrix (2-RDM).
 As the Hamiltonian itself depends only on pairwise interactions, the energy of the system can be described exactly as the trace of the product of the 2-RDM and the Hamiltonian, allowing one to use the 2-RDM, which is considerably less complex than the wavefunction, as the trial object in a variational scheme to minimise the energy.
 The 2-RDM method has been applied extensively in quantum chemistry \cite{Mazziotti2002,Mazziotti2012,Zhao2004,Nakata2001,Fukuda2007,Nakata2008,Mazziotti2012c,Mazziotti2004,Mazziotti2004a,Mazziotti2011,Rosina1975,DePrince2010,Maradzike2020,DePrince2008,Mazziotti2020,Head2020}, and to more esoteric systems such as Hubbard model-based systems \cite{Anderson2013,Hammond2006,Verstichel2012} and ultracold, few-fermion systems \cite{Knight2022}.
-Primarily, the utilisation of the 2-RDM method has been for fermionic systems, yet bosonic systems have been studied, such as the simple one-dimensional system with harmonic interactions \cite{Gidofalvi2004}.
+Primarily, the utilisation of the 2-RDM method has been for fermionic systems, yet bosonic systems have also been studied, such as the simple one-dimensional system with harmonic interactions \cite{Gidofalvi2004}.
 In all cases, the 2-RDM must be constrained by a set of conditions that ensure it is derivable from a legitimate $N$-particle density matrix (whether mixed or pure) and hence a physical quantum state.
 These are the so-called $N$-representability conditions which have been well-studied, both in fermionic and bosonic contexts \cite{Gidofalvi2004,Coleman1963,GarrodPercus1964,Mazziotti2012a,Mazziotti2012b,Mazziotti2006}.

-As the 2-RDM method does not scale with particle number, it is enticing to leverage this approach to describe one-dimensional bosonic systems across a large parameter space spanned by $N$ (i.e., from very few to very many).
-Accordingly, in this work, we apply the 2-RDM methodology to a one-dimensional systems of $N$, harmonically trapped bosons which interact by a simple, Dirac-$\delta$-like contact interaction.
-The ground-state energies, densities, and correlations are calculated, along with demonstrations of the method's universality, being equally applicable to small and large systems, regardless of the interaction strength.
+As the 2-RDM method scales favourably with particle number, it is enticing to leverage this approach to describe one-dimensional bosonic systems across a large parameter space spanned by $N$, from very few to very many.
+Accordingly, in this work we apply the 2-RDM methodology to a one-dimensional systems of $N$, harmonically trapped bosons which interact by a simple, Dirac $\delta$-function contact interaction.
+The ground-state energies, densities, and correlations are calculated, along with demonstrations of the method's universality, being equally applicable to small and large systems, regardless of the strength of the repulsive interactions.